The Fall Group Cleanse: FAQs

 Do I have to eliminate caffeine?

 Yes.
 And no. It’s a really good idea to give it a try and I used to make it mandatory.
 The main reason is that so many of us are dependent on caffeine for energy and we have completely lost our ability to manage our day without it.
 Being addicted to anything is not good.
 However, I have had several clients that said they would not be able to do the cleanse at all if it means eliminating caffeine.
 Caffeine withdrawal is real and can be debilitating.
-Because of the lack of evidence of caffeine to our overall health, I now tell people if they absolutely must have a little, then that’s ok.
+Because of the lack of evidence of caffeine having a negative effect on our overall health, I now tell people if they absolutely must have a little, then that’s ok.
 I do firmly believe you should try to reduce or maybe eliminate it for the reasons discussed but the most important part of the cleanse is eating healthy food.
 If you do chose to eliminate caffeine, you will want to start gradually weening yourself off a few days before the cleanse.
 Trying to detox from sugar and caffeine at the same time is very difficult.

 What will I be eating?